gpw13/augury/README.md

     of a data frame, and inverses it if specified.
 -   `scale_transform()` scales a vector by a single number, very simple, and can inverse the scaling if specified.
+-   `predict_simple()` performs linear interpolation or flat extrapolation in the same manner as the other `predict_...` functions, but without modelling or confidence bounds.

 Together, they can be used to transform and scale data for better modeling, and then inverse these to get data back into the original